French Bulldog Cherry Eye: Causes, Treatment & When to Panic

 Treatment Options

 Medical management: Some vets prescribe anti-inflammatory eye drops to reduce swelling and lubricating drops to keep the gland moist.
 This does not fix the prolapse, but it can buy time and keep the eye comfortable until surgical correction.
-Do not attempt to massage the gland back into place yourself — you can damage it permanently.
+Do not attempt to massage the gland back into place yourself, as you can damage it permanently.

 Surgical replacement: The gold-standard treatment is a procedure called a pocket technique or anchoring surgery, where the vet creates a small pocket in the third eyelid, tucks the gland back inside, and sutures it closed.
 This preserves the gland's tear-producing function, which is critical for long-term eye health.